rebel buddhist | scholar | storyteller

 Elaine Lai's dissertation presentation (public portion), June 12, 2024

-Academic Articles and Book Chapters:
+Peer Reviewed Articles and Book Chapters:

 1. “Introduction to a Special Section on Performing Time in Buddhist Literature: Creative Reimaginings of Past, Present, and Future.”
 Pacific World Journal, Series 4, Volume 4 (October 17, 2023): 1-4.
-Link HERE
+Link here.

 2. “An Uncommon Narrative Opening: Five Perfections (Tibetan: phun sum tshogs pa lnga) in Tantra of the Sun.”
 Pacific Word Journal, Series 4, Volume 4 (October 17, 2023): 61-109.
-Link HERE
+Link here.

-3. Chapter: “Beyond Religion Icons: Engaged Buddhism as Engaged Community” in Beyond Dialogue: New Paradigms in Interfaith Discourse.
+5. Chapter: “Beyond Religion Icons: Engaged Buddhism as Engaged Community” in Beyond Dialogue: New Paradigms in Interfaith Discourse.
 SUNY University Press, forthcoming.

 Edited Volume